hbaniecki/manipulating-shap/README.md

-## Manipulating SHAP via Adversarial Data Perturbations (Student Abstract)
+## Manipulating SHAP via Adversarial Data Perturbations

 This repository contains data and code for the article:

 H. Baniecki, P. Biecek. **Manipulating SHAP via Adversarial Data Perturbations (Student Abstract)**.
-In: *AAAI Conference on Artificial Intelligence (AAAI)*, 36(11):12907-12908, 2022.
-URL: https://ojs.aaai.org/index.php/AAAI/article/view/21590.
+In: *AAAI Conference on Artificial Intelligence (AAAI)*, 36(11):12907-12908, 2022. https://doi.org/10.1609/aaai.v36i11.21590

 > **2022-06-12 Update.** Values of Kendall tau *distance* reported in the article come from the `scipy.stats.kendalltau()` function, which in fact computes the Kendall tau *coefficient* (see the SciPy GitHub issue on "Kendall tau distance" https://github.com/scipy/scipy/issues/7089).
 Knowing that the (normalized) distance equals `(1 - coefficient) / 2`, the actual distance values equal 0.20 and 0.07, respectively.
 We updated `export_and_table.ipynb` to account for this error, which doesn't change the conclusion.